 Weave’s Email Marketing is a software tool that allows your office to share links for payment collections through email.
 These dress-up links are called CTA (Call to Action) buttons.
 They’re designed to fit into pre-written templates and catch customers’ attention, leading to better collection rates.
 Emailing with the right tools is an alternative to mobile payments.

 In our survey, healthcare practices that consider themselves “high-growth” were 41% more likely to want to transition to more contactless payments.
-There’s a correlation between contactless payments and high-growth.
-Practices aimed at adding customers and maximizing efficiency should investigate and add mobile payments options.
+There’s a correlation between contactless payments and high growth.
+Practices aimed at adding customers and maximizing efficiency should investigate and add mobile payment options.

-Because text messaging seems to be the primary mode for communicating with patients, at least in the near-future, offices can normalize and transition to contactless payments by using other texting tools.
-Healthcare practices can establish virtual waiting rooms before appointment using texts.
+Because text messaging seems to be the primary mode for communicating with patients, at least in the near future, offices can normalize and transition to contactless payments by using other texting tools.
+Healthcare practices can establish virtual waiting rooms before appointments using texts.
 They also can utilize messaging software to send out appointment reminders, review requests, and other notifications.

 VoIP (Voice over Internet Protocol) phones are different from traditional landlines because they rely on the internet.
 This cyber connection allows your phone system to sync with text messaging, emailing, and even payment portals.
 Adding VoIP phones or increasing your activity on this sort of communication system can create an office environment that’s conducive to social distancing and mitigates the risk of community spread.

-Although Weave wasn’t designed with challenges such as the COVID-19 pandemic in mind, the conditions of the last six months or so have shown how communication technology can help healthcare practices overcome the obstacles presented by our present situation.
+Although Weave wasn’t initially designed with the challenges of pandemics in mind, we have seen how communication technology can help healthcare practices overcome the obstacles presented by global viruses.

 For those businesses hoping to minimize the risk associated with running an organization amidst this challenging situation, our complete toolbox can help you adjust to the new normal by promoting social distancing.
 Our phone system serves as the basis for consolidating your various lines of communication, from text messaging to emails to online reviews.
 We also provide other tools, such as Customer Insight, Team Chat, and Analytics.